sinth80/katas/README.md

 # katas
-All the katas ive done on codewars.com
+All the katas i've done on codewars.com